Ministry Pathway: Cycling in the UK

 Tommy’s willingness to steward his love and meekness on the wrestling mat has opened doors to share the Gospel with new communities in Portugal.
 Is this something you could do?
 What experience do you have that could be grafted into the work God is doing to build bridges and share His good news in Europe?

-Kosovo Ministry Pathway: Loving People with Disabilities
+Ministry Pathway: Loving People with Disabilities in Kosovo

 “People don’t do things like this for us.”